CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. You are going to have two device groups now; the **Regular** you just created and the **Ungrouped devices (default)** with the same remediation level.

+### Review
+In this lab, you have completed the following:
+- Initialized Microsoft Defender for Endpoint
+- Onboarded a Device
+- Configured Roles and Device Groups

 ## Proceed to Exercise 2